 Fearlessly, Lil Mama has shut down such pretenses of her viral memes and her redundant faux pa at the VMA’s when she jumped on the stage with Jay-Z and Alicia Keys.
 After listening to her EP once or three times, it’s clear that Ma is here to work.
 However, she’s definitely taking on more than just internet trolls.

 Over the weekend, Lil Mama joined MC Lyte and Lynn Richardson as a panelist at The W.E.A.L.T.H Experience conference event in Miami, Florida.
-This year marks the first annual retreat where female influencers making major moves in different industries discuss wealth in every aspect of the word—Womanhood, Expansion, Assets, Leadership, Transformation, and Health.
+This year marks the first annual retreat where female influencers in different industries discuss wealth in every aspect of the word—Womanhood, Expansion, Assets, Leadership, Transformation, and Health.

 PYNK: What inspired the Take Me Back EP that you dropped last month?

 Lil Mama: In the summer, I did something that was very popular at the time.
 I did the “Sausage” song and had a lot of fun with it.
 I flipped it and sampled the original track “Mona Lisa” by Slick Rick, which was dope.
 I was inspired by the golden era of hip-hop and going forward, I wanted to work on music that exemplified that sound in hip-hop.
 I was inspired by the era when people loved to dance and actually had something to say, not saying that there isn’t a message in music today, I just think it’s over-saturated with people talking about literally, anything.
 I wanted to go back to that place even if the concept was about love or about dancing or addressing things that are going on.